ManWithA1000Names/vix/README.md

 # Vix, declarative, reproducible, shareable neovim configuration.

+# ⚠️ Vix is still a Work In Progress!!

 If you are curious what nix actually is, you can find great learning meterials here:

 - [nix.dev](https://nix.dev), new all in one documentation and learning center.